hchungdelta/Simple_NN_API/NN_v2.0_seq2seq/introduction/define_vocabulary/README.md

 <img src="dict_record2.gif" width="450">

-200MB txt novel data from ([小説家になろう](https://syosetu.com/)) are used for vocabulary-searching, I set the upper limit of the vocabulary length to be 7. and if the frequency of certain combination is larger than 120, it will be registered in dictionary.
+200MB txt novel data from ([小説家になろう](https://syosetu.com/)) are used for vocabulary-searching, I set the upper limit of the vocabulary length to be 7.
+If the frequency of certain combination is larger than 120, it will be registered in dictionary.

 There are three issues arise in this method.
 * duplicate information